Losing an Erection During Sex: Reasons & Resolutions

 Hormone Imbalances

 Sometimes, physical issues that don’t directly affect your blood flow or nerve function can also have an impact on your ability to maintain an erection by affecting your sex drive and everyday level of interest in sexual activity.
-In particular, maintaining adequate testosterone levels is important for keeping your sex drive healthy and consistent.

 Although low testosterone doesn’t cause ED directly, it can reduce your sexual desire and may play a role in some forms of sexual dysfunction.
 This could affect your level of sexual enjoyment and desire for sex in general, making it more difficult to keep an erection.